Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: System Description

 \subsection{Adiabatic Mode Conversion}

-After parametric modulation and dispersion engineering, the third key element in the proposed isolator is the use of \textit{adiabatic mode conversion} to achieve broadband isolation \cite{Naghiloo2021}.
+After combining parametric modulation and dispersion engineering to create an effective two-mode system with directional coupling, the third key element in the proposed isolator is the use of \textit{adiabatic mode conversion} \cite{Naghiloo2021} to achieve broadband isolation.
 According to Eq.~\eqref{eq:TLSCouplingRate}, the coupling rate $|g|$ depends on the input signal frequency $\omega_{\mathrm{s}}$ and so the Rabi wavenumber $\Lambda$ also varies with $\omega_{\mathrm{s}}$.
 Consequently, full depletion of the input mode can happen only over the narrow ranges of frequencies where $L/\Lambda(\omega_{\mathrm{s}}) = 1/2 \ (\text{mod }1)$.
 To overcome that bandwidth constraint, a quasi-adiabatic parametric modulation is used to leave the mode of interest fully depleted regardless of its frequency, as shown in Fig.~\ref{fig:SystemDescription}d, at an acceptable cost of device length increase.

 Due to the parametric coupling, the right-propagating bare modes $A_{\omega_{s}}^+$ and $A_{\omega_{\Sigma}}^+$ of the waveguide hybridize into dressed super-modes $A_{1/2}^+$, as schematized in Fig.~\ref{fig:AdiabaticConversion}a, that is